 The Governors continued with the Investment Policy adopted in December 2018.
 Currently the Governors do not wish to impose any specific ethical investment policy; however potential investments are assessed to ensure congruence with the aims and ethos of the Foundation.

 Plans for the Future

 The Foundation has a long-term strategy to build up its asset base in order to provide more income for the important grant needs of the community it serves.
-The priority for the coming months is to implement the recommendations of the investment committee.

 Risk